drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

 #### Summary
 Class imbalance is a significant hurdle in medical imaging.
 By leveraging oversampling, class weighting, and targeted augmentation, I demonstrated that models like DenseNet201 can effectively handle imbalanced datasets while improving sensitivity and overall performance.

-# PART 5.
+# Part 5.
 Evaluation and Calibration: Building Trust in Medical AI Models

-Deep learning models are increasingly used in critical domains like healthcare.
+DL models are increasingly used in critical domains like healthcare.
 However, high accuracy alone doesn’t guarantee a model’s reliability.
 For medical AI systems, evaluation and calibration are key to building trust, ensuring fair predictions, and avoiding costly mistakes.
 In this part, I'll explore:

  - The importance of model calibration.
  - Key metrics: **F1-score**, **Brier score loss**, **ROC-AUC**, and **confusion matrices**.